MARC21 Field Mapping for Modern Pipelines

 yield record

-from typing import Any, Dict
+from typing import Any

 from pymarc import Record

-def map_to_canonical(record: Record) -> Dict[str, Any]:
+def map_to_canonical(record: Record) -> dict[str, Any]:

-"""Translate MARC21 to a canonical intermediate representation."""
+"""Translate a MARC21 record to the canonical intermediate representation."""

-canonical = {
+canonical: dict[str, Any] = {

-"record_id": record.get("001").data if record.get("001") else None,
+"record_id": control_001.data if control_001 else None,

 "title": [],